Telltale Games (2018–present): Founding

-Publishing
+Publishing and development

 While licenses for games and planned games like The Walking Dead and Stranger Things have since reverted to their original owners, the new Telltale retains licenses for The Wolf Among Us and Batman, as well as the intellectual property for Puzzle Agent.
 The new Telltale announced its first two new releases in December 2019.
 The first was a rerelease of Batman: The Telltale Series and Batman: The Enemy Within with a new "Shadows Edition", first released in December 2019.
 This included both games and added a new noir-like graphics filter, among other quality-of-life improvements.
 The added filter was also made available as paid downloadable content for those that already owned the game.
 The second announcement was made at The Game Awards 2019 for The Wolf Among Us 2, a sequel to The Wolf Among Us.
 While the old Telltale had planned and started work on a sequel to the game, all work had been cancelled when the company closed down.
 For the revived sequel, the new Telltale brought on AdHoc Studio, a studio formed by former members from Telltale, who will focus on the game's narrative and cinematics, while Telltale will handle the gameplay and transition to the Unreal Engine.

+In December 2021, at The Game Awards 2021, Telltale Games were announced to be co-developing The Expanse: A Telltale Series with Deck Nine.
+The Expanse: A Telltale Series released its first episode in July 2023 with new episodes coming bi-weekly through the fifth and final episode in September while the Archangel DLC episode was released in November.

+In August 2023, Telltale acquired Flavourworks, a video game studio known for their interactive film video games like Erica; the company's CEO Zachary Slatter would become Telltale's managing director for Europe.
+In October 2023, Telltale confirmed they had laid off some of their employees "due to current market conditions", but that planned games still remain in production.

+In 2023, while working on The Wolf Among Us 2, AdHoc Studio pulled out of development following disagreements with Telltale regarding creative control, after having written the game's full script during the prototyping stage of the project.
+AdHoc then shifted their focus to continuing development of their own internal game, Dispatch.
+The status of AdHoc's contributions to the development of The Wolf Among Us 2 remains unknown to the studio.